Mulch ado about leaves / connecting with the memory of the forest @ Architectural Association

 projects

-Leafmould is teaming with life: bacteria, fungi, ciliates, nematodes, amoebas and other mysterious creatures are busily breaking things down (one of Hari's favourite microscopy videos was from a leafmould pile).
-If you stick your hand in a pile of leafmould, you can feel the heat generated by all of this biological activity.
+Leaf mould is teaming with life: bacteria, fungi, ciliates, nematodes, amoebas and other mysterious creatures are busily breaking things down.
+If you stick your hand in a pile of leafmould, you can sometimes feel the heat generated by all of this biological activity.
 It's also one of the easiest kinds of compost you can make.
-Leaves are a commons, a valuable resource, and they belong to all of us, but they are often bagged up and taken away by private companies contracted by councils.
-What are alternatives?
+Leaves are a commons, and a valuable resource for community food growing, but they are often bagged up and taken away by private companies contracted by local councils.
+What are some alternatives?

 Photo by Far Closer under Creative Commons license